fetchai/ledger/docs/source/vm/index.rst

 Extending the functionality
 ===========================
 In this section we will go through the details on how to build extensions for the VM.
-We will start out be investigating the implementation of the `example_01_basic_vm`.
+We will start out by investigating the implementation of the `example_01_basic_vm`.

 Adding free functions